 Most modern washing machine and washer dryer models use such fault reporting.

-My washing machine drum won't turn at all, is there a simple cure?
+My washing machine drum won't turn at all

 There are a number of things that can cause this.

 Worn brushes, belt problem, faulty motor, faulty motor controller and so on and it will take a bit of investigation to narrow down the cause of the issue.